Fili Moala: Professional career

-2009 NFL Draft
+Pre-draft

 Entering his senior season, Moala began receiving heavy media attention as one of the best defensive linemen going into the season and a potential top-2009 NFL Draft pick in early mock drafts, with ESPN's draft expert Todd McShay naming him a possible first pick.

-He was considered one of the best defensive tackle prospects for the 2009 NFL Draft.
+He was considered one of the best defensive tackle prospects for the 2009 NFL draft.
 However, durability concerns let him slip to the second round.

-Moala was drafted by the Indianapolis Colts in the second round of the 2009 NFL Draft.

 Indianapolis Colts

+Moala was selected by the Indianapolis Colts in the second round of the 2009 NFL draft.

 Moala re-signed with the Colts to a one-year contract on March 4, 2013.
 He re-signed with the Colts again on March 10, 2014.

 Houston Texans

 On August 19, 2015, Moala signed a one-year contract with the Houston Texans.

 Personal life

-Moala has been married to Jordan Moala since May 2009.
-The couple have five children, Litani, June, Anabelle, Faamika, and Ascieli, and they reside in Santa Ana, California.

 Three of Moala's cousins have played at either Oregon State or Oregon: Tevita Moala (Oregon State, 1999–2000), Haloti Ngata (Oregon, 2002–2005), and Eric Moala (Oregon State, 2005–2006).